mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 CONNECT-IP supports two modes: a pure tunneling mode where packets are forwarded without modifications and flow forwarding mode which supports optimiation for individual IP flows forwarded to decicated target servers.
-To request tunnelin or forwarding, a client connects to a proxy server by initiating a HTTP/3 connection and sends a CONNECT-IP which either indicates the address of the proxy or the target server.
+To request tunneling or forwarding, a client connects to a proxy server by initiating a HTTP/3 connection and sends a CONNECT-IP which either indicates the address of the proxy or the target server.
 The proxy then forwards payload received on that stream or in an HTTP datagram with a certain flow ID.